 Author's note: Though the last page may have turned on the Intimate Bookshop’s story, independent bookstores still thrive all across North Carolina.
 Discover them here here, and when you visit, tell them hello from Wallace and Ab.
 Many thanks to Susan Newrock of the Chapel Hill Historical Society for her help in researching this story.

-SP Rankin is North Carolina writer and graphic designer.
+SP Rankin is a North Carolina writer and graphic designer.
 In a bygone era, she received a BA from the University of North Carolina, and more recently a MFA in Creative Writing from Queens University in Charlotte.
 SP loves talking and writing about books and the reading life, and a number of other things you’re probably not all that interested in and who could blame you?
 Her most recent book, Common Threads: Gastonia and Gaston County Yesterday, Today, and Tomorrow, was published in 2014.